Guidelines for Authors

 Avian Diseases will consider only original manuscripts not published or submitted for publication elsewhere.
 Abstracts printed as a part of the program of a meeting will not be considered as a prior publication.
 However, if the text, tables, and figures appear to be the same as that published elsewhere, Avian Diseases will not consider the manuscript.
 Authors should disclose the use of any artificial intelligence (AI) platform in preparing the manuscript.

 All manuscripts are reviewed by the Editor and two or more members of the Editorial Board or other scholars selected by the Editor.
 During the submission process, the submitting author should provide the names and contact information of three potential reviewers for the manuscript.
 The suggested reviewers should not be collaborators of any of the authors or from the same institution as any of the authors of the submitted manuscript.
 They do not have to be members of the Editorial Board.
 The Editor is not obligated to use any of the proposed reviewer.
-Every effort will be made to ensure impartial reviews and to avoid conflicts of interest.
+The editor-in-chief and associate editors will avoid all conflicts of interest, for example, in assigning manuscripts to reviewers or any other business related to the journal.

 Avian Diseases is copyrighted by the American Association of Avian Pathologists (AAAP) and authors must sign a copyright transfer form before articles are published.
 The corresponding author must complete a copyright agreement form and page charge agreement form as part of the submission process.
 He or she will need to login using his/her username and password for this purpose.
 U.S. Government employees are exempt from this requirement if the work is considered part of their official duties.